Tristan’s Landlord-Tenant Law Blog

 Scenario 1 - Recommended Best Practice for Landlord

-If the landlord decides that the tenancy over the initial lease term was problematic and as a result the landlord does not wish to continue the tenancy than the landlord should notify the tenant, in writing, that the tenancy will not continue beyond the initial lease term and that the tenant will need to move out on or before the last day of the lease term.
+If the landlord decides that the tenancy over the initial lease term was problematic and as a result, the landlord does not wish to continue the tenancy than the landlord should notify the tenant, in writing, that the tenancy will not continue beyond the initial lease term and that the tenant will need to move out on or before the last day of the lease term.
 In a market-rate rental property, a landlord is allowed to non-renew a tenant’s tenancy for any reason or no reason as long as the reason is not discriminatory or retaliatory.
 So, a landlord needs to understand this and make sure that it has sufficient documentation in the tenant’s file to support the non-renewal and defend against any claims by the tenant that the non-renewal was for discriminatory or retaliatory reasons.

 Scenario 2 - Recommended Best Practice for Landlord